IsThatFearny/quartz/content/Medieval Worlds - Semester 1/Medieval Worlds Tutorial 3 Prep.md

 ### What differences can you see in the manner in which Gudrid is presented in the _Saga of the Greenlanders_, which is discussed in Barraclough's chapter, and in the _Saga of the Eirik the Red_, which you have read for yourself?
 How significant are those differences?

+In the *Saga of the Greenlanders*, Gudrid is presented as 'the real hero' of the saga; whereas in the *Saga of Eirik the Red* she is pictured as more of a motherly figure, a housewife of sorts.
+There is no mention of her travel, even after Thorstein's death, which is when *Saga of the Greenlanders* claims that she first travelled abroad.